Skip over main navigation

 Mental capacity and decision making

-Under the Children and Families Act 2014, a child will become a young person once they reach the end of compulsory school age (i.e. the last Friday of June in the year the child turns 16).
-At that point parental rights under the law in relation to the young person's education will automatically pass to the young person themselves.
+Under the Children and Families Act 2014 (CFA 2014), a child will become a young person once they reach the end of compulsory school age.
+At that point parental rights under the CFA 2014 will pass to the young person.

 Involvement of parents

-The SEN and Disability Code of Practice 2015 (“the Code”) makes it clear that once a child becomes a young person at the age of 16, local authorities and others should normally engage directly with the young person rather than their parents.
+The SEN and Disability Code of Practice 2015 (the Code) makes it clear that once a child becomes a young person, local authorities (LAs) and others should normally engage with the young person rather than their parents.
 However, the Code also makes it clear that the young person's family and parents should continue to be involved in discussions about the young person's future.
-The young person may also ask them to help in other ways such as attending meetings, filling in forms or receiving correspondence on their behalf.
-This is particularly important for 16 and 17 year olds, for whom parents will retain parental responsibility until they reach the age of 18.
+The young person may also ask their parents to help in other ways such as attending meetings, filling in forms or receiving correspondence on their behalf.
+This is particularly important for 16 and 17 year olds, whose parents retain parental responsibility until they reach the age of 18.

 The concept of ‘mental capacity’

-The legal concept of mental capacity is contained in the Mental Capacity Act 2005 and the Mental Capacity Act Code of Practice, which is statutory guidance.
+The legal concept of mental capacity is set out in the Mental Capacity Act 2005 and the Mental Capacity Act Code of Practice, which is statutory guidance.

-Mental capacity is assessed in relation to the particular decision which needs to be made.
-This means that whether a young person has mental capacity to make a particular decision or not has to be considered on an individual basis in the light of the circumstances at the time.
+The question of whether a young person has mental capacity to make a particular decision or not has to be considered on an individual basis in the light of the circumstances at the time.
 You cannot just say that someone lacks mental capacity generally.
 For example, whilst a young person may be able to make daily decisions, such as what choice of dinner they want or things they would like to learn about, they may not be capable of deciding what school or college they want to attend.
-If a young person lacks the capacity to make a particular decision, then someone else (usually their parent) will be able to make that decision for them.
+If a young person lacks the mental capacity to make a particular decision, then someone else (usually their parent) will be able to make that decision for them.

-A person must be assumed to have capacity unless there is evidence that they are not able to make the relevant decision.
+A person is assumed to have capacity unless there is evidence that they are not able to make the relevant decision.
 Someone is treated as being unable to make a decision if they are not able:

 • to understand the information relevant to the decision,